Future Amendment – D.C. Representation

 The proper solution to this situation is to pass an amendment that would allow Washington D.C. the legitimate voting representation in the House that their population warrants.
 I believe that the amendment should be worded so that it does not apply exclusively to Washington D.C..
 Some might argue that not all our territories should have a voting representative in Congress but it seems only right than any territory in which residents pay the same federal taxes as the residents of the several states should have voting representation in the House of Representatives.
 Under that restriction Washington D.C. qualifies and anytime another territory has a legitimate claim about “taxation without representation” (the mantra that supporters of voting rights for D.C. have adopted) the problem would already be constitutionally solved rather than having to patch each leak in the boat that we may encounter in the future.

-3 replies on “Future Amendment – D.C.
+3 responses to “Future Amendment – D.C.
 Representation”

 Leave a Reply